Redherring32/OpenTendo/README.md

 *There is a PPU that can be used; the part number is UA6528 (NTSC) or UA6528P (PAL), and it is available on Aliexpress.
 While it works as a direct drop-in replacement, it isn't known whether it is compatible with all NES games.

-**The CIC Lockout can be removed, however the reset button will need to be wired differently, and will need to be pressed after turning on the NES in order to initialize the cartridge
+**The CIC Lockout can be removed, however the reset button will need to be wired differently, and will need to be pressed immediately after turning on the NES in order to initialize the cartridge